kubeshop/botkube-docs/versioned_docs/version-1.3/configuration/rbac.md

 Botkube allows plugins to access Kubernetes API by defining [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) rules as part of plugin `context.rbac` configuration.
 Kubeconfig generation needs to be requested by defining `context.rbac` property.

-Based on this configuration Botkube generates a temporary [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file with user and/or group impersonation.
+Based on this configuration Botkube generates a temporary [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) with user and/or group impersonation.
 This kubeconfig is available to plugins in the `Execute` and `Stream` contexts.

 ## Architecture